 As a bank holding company, our ability to pay dividends is primarily a function of the dividend payments we receive from The Delaware National Bank.
-In 2019, we declared dividends of \$.7254 per share.
-It is the Board of Directors' present intention to continue our current dividend payment policy.
+In 2020, we declared dividends of \$0.7485 per share.
 There is no assurance that we will continue to pay dividends in the future or that the amount of such dividends, if paid, will equal or exceed past dividends.
 The payment of future dividends will depend upon The Delaware National Bank's earnings, financial condition, restrictions under applicable law and regulations and other factors relevant at the time the Board of Directors considers any declaration of dividends.